IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv.md

 <!-- Blazor -->

-- A new `ValueChanged` event has been added.

-> The new `ValueChanged` event supports 2-way binding and should only be handled if you have not bound the `Value` property.
+- A new `ValueChanged` event supports 2-way binding and should only be handled if you have not bound the `Value` property.
 In order to read the Value field from the control without databinding the `ValueChanged` event should be handled, otherwise if your data is not bound you should use GetCurrentValueAsync to read the controls Value.

 <!-- end: Blazor -->